Logan International Airport: Facilities

-Logan International Airport has four lettered passenger terminals, A, B, C, and E, and 102 gate positions in total.
+Logan International Airport has four lettered passenger terminals, A, B, C, and E, and 107 gate positions in total.
 With the exception of flights from destinations with U.S. Customs and Border Protection preclearance, inbound international flights arrive at Terminal E for customs screening since the other terminals do not have customs screening facilities.
 All terminals are connected by pre-security shuttle buses and by the SL1 branch of the MBTA Silver Line BRT, and Terminals A, B, and E via pre-security moving walkways.
 Moving walkways also connect the terminals to a central parking garage designed for consolidated service between all four terminals and the garage itself.
-Post-security connection between Terminals B, C and E is available.
+Post-security connection between Terminals B, C, and E is available.

 Terminal A

-Terminal A, which replaced a 1970s-era building once occupied by the now-defunct Eastern Air Lines (and later by its successor Continental Airlines until closed for demolition in 2002), opened to passengers on March 16, 2005.
+Terminal A, which replaced a 1970s-era building once occupied by the now-defunct Eastern Air Lines (and later by its successor, Continental Airlines, until closing for demolition in 2002), opened to passengers on March 16, 2005.
 It was designed by Hellmuth, Obata + Kassabaum.
-The terminal is primarily used by Delta for its hub operations and is divided into a main terminal and a satellite terminal, which are connected via an underground pedestrian tunnel under the ramp.
-The new redesigned Terminal A was developed under a special facility lease between Massachusetts Port Authority and Delta.
-On September 14, 2005, six months after opening, Delta filed for bankruptcy and consequently had to reduce the number of gates it leased.
-Terminal A features two Delta Sky Clubs.
-One is located on the third floor of the satellite building, and a newer one opened at the site of the former Continental Presidents Club in the main terminal building.
+The terminal is almost solely used by Delta Air Lines and is divided into a 11-gate main terminal and a 10-gate satellite terminal, which are connected via an underground pedestrian tunnel under the ramp.
+Terminal A features a Delta Sky Club on the third floor of the satellite building, and a second Sky Club at the site of the former Continental Airlines Presidents Club in the main terminal building.

 The building is the first airport terminal in the United States to be LEED certified for environmentally friendly design by the U.S. Green Building Council.
 Among the building's features are heat-reflecting roof and windows, low-flow faucets and waterless urinals, self-dimming lights and stormwater filtration.

-In December 2018, Delta announced an expansion of routes to take effect in 2019, which resulted in Southwest moving to Terminal B, and Delta regaining all of Terminal A (other than one gate subleased to WestJet, itself a codeshare airline with Delta).
-As a result, Delta has declared Logan to be one of their hubs as of June 2019.
+The current Terminal A was developed under a special facility lease between the Massachusetts Port Authority and Delta.
+On September 14, 2005, Delta filed for bankruptcy and consequently had to reduce the number of gates it leased.
+In December 2018, Delta announced an expansion of routes to take effect in 2019, which resulted in the airline regaining all of Terminal A (other than one gate subleased to WestJet, itself a codeshare airline with Delta).
+As a result, Delta declared Logan to be one of their hubs.
+On May 16, 2024 Massport voted to construct the Terminal A to B connector, the final link of their goal to connect all the terminals Post-Security.